How to help Beirut explosion victims: 4 things you can do for Lebanon right now

 Social media was flooded this afternoon with dramatic videos of a mushroom cloud enveloping the area, followed by apocalyptic scenes of the aftermath that seemed to stretch for miles.
 According to The New York Times, Beirut’s governor, Marwan Abboud, could not immediately identify the cause of the blast.
 The paper reports at least 25 dead and 2,500 injuries, but that count is likely to change as new details emerge.

 The tragedy comes at the worst possible time for Lebanon, which is already facing the collapse of its currency, deepening political unrest, a crushing economic crisis, and the coronavirus pandemic on top of it all.
+To make matters more urgent, Lebanon’s government has been largely ineffectual in the dealing with existing crises, according to Human Rights Watch, meaning it’s that much more difficult to provide aide to people who need it most.

 As hospitals are inundated with new victims today, relief groups in the country need money and resources fast.
 Here are a few ways you can help right now:

 - The Lebanese Red Cross: Among other things, this group helps provide ambulance services in the country.
 It said on Twitter today that it has already set up “triage and first aid stations” to help people with noncritical injuries.
 The group could use donations.
 Find it here.